QuiltMC/rfcs/structure/0007-community-team.md

 As detailed above, there should be no situations where a vote ends in a tie.
 If a situation arises that the voting process is unable to cover, the vote will fail and will need to be re-tried when the process has been amended.

+### Determining voting eligibility

+#### Community Team

+All Community Team members are eligible to vote in polls, assuming they have been a member of the Community Team for at least two weeks and are not a Trainee Community Moderator.
+Trainees and Community Team members who have not held their role for at least two weeks are not voting members and should not be considered for internal votes.
+This is to ensure that all voters have had some time to get familiar with the community and how it's run, but non-voting members of the Community Team are always welcome to express their opinions and provide insight if they wish to.

+Additionally, any Community Team member who has not interacted in any Quilt community space for more than two weeks, internal or public, is considered inactive.
+Inactive members are not counted as a positive vote, negative vote, or abstention.
+These members are still eligible to vote in polls, but by voting, they are no longer considered inactive.

+#### Admin Board Members

+Unless they're also a voting member of the Community Team, members of the Quilt Admin Board do note vote on internal polls by default.
+Instead, they should only vote in order to break ties or contribute to inconclusive polls - votes provided by members of the admin board are tripled, meaning that **one vote becomes three** - this is detailed in [RFC 6: Governmental Structure](/community/0006-governance.md), as the admin board is the only parent of the community team.

 ## Process: Changing Community Policies